 You can buy an external drive in a variety of capacities – storage sizes and with a range of interfaces.

 So let’s talk a bit about those interfaces.

 USB is the most popular interface.
-And here are the available options along with the theoretical speed of the interface.
+And you’ll see here the options along with their theoretical speeds.

 |USB 2.0||480 Mbit/s|

 |USB 3.0||5 Gbits/s|